madhubabukencha/madhubabukencha/README.md

 - 👋 Hi, I’m Madhu Babu Kencha
-- 👀 I enjoys coding with Python 3
+- 🧡 I love solving challenges with Python Programming/Scripting language
-- 🌱 I’m currently learning Artificial Intelligence Concepts
+- 👀 Currently I am focusing on exploring new technologies like AI, Django etc..,
-- 💞️ I’m looking to collaborate on AI or any Python related stuff
+- 💞️ I’m looking forward to collaborate on ML/Data Science/Django projects or any other Python related stuff
-- 📫 How to reach me
+- 📫 How to reach me: https://madhubabukencha.herokuapp.com/
 <!---
 madhubabukencha/madhubabukencha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.